-graduation standards for grade 8 will require successfully complete their year-long grade 8 academic project, meet the school's attendance policy, and have at least a passing grade of "D" either science or social studies, and pass at least 50 percent of their elective courses.
+graduation standards for grade 8 The will require 4. students to successfully complete their year-long grade 8 academic project, meet the school's attendance policy, and have at least a passing grade of "D" in either science or social studies, and pass at least 50 percent of their elective courses.
 Students will also be expected to successfully complete the grade 8 English/Language Arts and mathematics proficiency standards by demonstrating proficiency on the State-mandated assessments at grade 8.
-Beyond State standards, students graduating from Grade 8 will be given a indicating that she/he has successfully completed certificate requirements of Heritage Collegiate Leadership Academy and are thereby eligible for enrollment in high school.
+Beyond State standards, students graduating from Grade 8 will be given a indicating that she/he has successfully completed certificate the requirements of Heritage Collegiate Leadership Academy and are thereby eligible for enrollment in high school.